primefaces/primefaces/docs/7_1/components/schedule.md

 | --- | --- |
-id | Used internally by PrimeFaces, auto generated. title | Title of the event. startLocalDateTime | Start date of type java.time.LocalDateTime. endLocalDateTime | End date of type java.time.LocalDateTime. allDay | Flag indicating event is all day. styleClass | Visual style class to enable multi resource display. data | Optional data you can set to be represented by Event.
+id | Used internally by PrimeFaces, auto generated. title | Title of the event. startDate | Start date of type java.time.LocalDateTime. endDate | End date of type java.time.LocalDateTime. allDay | Flag indicating event is all day. styleClass | Visual style class to enable multi resource display. data | Optional data you can set to be represented by Event.